toitzi/koseven-rest/README.md

 * `suppressResponseCodes` - some clients cannot handle HTTP responses different than 200.
 Passing `suppressResponseCodes=true` will make the response always return `200 OK`, while attaching the real response code as an extra key in the response body.
 More information here: <https://blog.apigee.com/detail/restful_api_design_tips_for_handling_exceptional_behavior>
 * `method` - some clients cannot set an HTTP method different than GET.
 For these clients, we support simply passing the method as a query parameter. `method` can simply be set to POST, PUT, DELETE or any other method you'd like to support.
-* `attachement` - you may sometimes like to allow your users to query your API directly from their browser with a direct link to download the data.
+* `attachment` - you may sometimes like to allow your users to query your API directly from their browser with a direct link to download the data.
 For these occasions you may add this parameter with a value representing a file name.
 This will make the module declare a "content-disposition" header that'll make the user's browser open a download window.

 ## :computer: Command Line